aaronclinger/ac.js/README.md

 ## Documentation

-While `AC.js` does not provided documentation, it’s a very simple utility and can be learned very quickly.
+While `AC.js` does not provide documentation, it’s a very simple utility and can be learned very quickly.
 Here is an example of some of its usage:

 ```js
 AC.ready(function() {